luismiguelcasadodiaz/inception/learnings/Wordpress_learnings.md

 # wp-config.php

-If `wp-config.php` does not exist, Wordpress starts with a form asking manual typping for:
+If `wp-config.php` does not exist, WordPress starts with a form asking for manual typing:

 + DATABASE_NAME
 + USER_NAME